 Red Lentil Lasagne is what you make when you want to please the whole family.
-Packed with vegetables, lentils and a creamy cheese topping, this comforting and filling meal is so more-ish!
+Packed with vegetables, lentils, and a creamy cheese topping, this comforting, freezer-friendly meal is one you'll want to make again and again.

 Ingredient Information and Alternative Suggestions.